Your team works really hard. There’s no question about that.

 However, if your company receives hundreds (or thousands) of leads per year, manually gathering social media profiles is infeasible.
 Ideally, your CRM would automatically do the research for you (as Insightly does).
 If your current provider doesn’t offer this functionality, check to see if an integrated plugin exists that could ease your burden.

-Automation, Not Elimination
+Workflow Automation, Not Elimination

 It’s truly a win-win!